zogon012/exam_scheduler_api/README.md

 Swagger documentation for the API can be accessed at `http://0.0.0.0:8000/swagger/`.

+ReDoc documentation for the API can be accessed at `http://0.0.0.0:8000/redoc/`.

 ## Running Tests

 To run tests, use the following command: